Why is Potassium SO hard to find?

 Lima beans, 1 cup contains 1000mgs

-Baked potatoes contain nearly 900mgs
+Baked potatoes contain nearly 900mgs0 -

 Definitely agree with the people who say bananas.

 Salt substitutes are often potassium chloride, which would help with the potassium.
 My father used to use salt substitute because he was concerned about sodium intake, but now he uses it more because of the potassium--he wants to prevent muscle cramping after his 90-120 minute workouts.
-Having tasted potassium chloride accidentally (was trying to figure out what was in the decorative salt shakers for the Seder table), I can't recommend it on taste, but maybe it's more tolerable when actually put on food.
+Having tasted potassium chloride accidentally (was trying to figure out what was in the decorative salt shakers for the Seder table), I can't recommend it on taste, but maybe it's more tolerable when actually put on food.0 -

 I take a potassium supplement.
 There isn't a lot in it... only 3% of your daily need, but it helps me.
 I order it from iherb.com.
-If you happen to make an order there, pm me, and I'll give you a code to save some money!
+If you happen to make an order there, pm me, and I'll give you a code to save some money!0

 Its in almost everything it just might not show up in the MFP nutrition data.
 Foods that are particularly high in potassium: swiss chard, beans/legumes, potatoes, sweet potatoes, bananas.
 Almost all fruit and veg have some amount of potassium, along with fish, and dairy.
-Its nearly impossible to be deficient in this nutrient in any range of diets. :) hope this helps
+Its nearly impossible to be deficient in this nutrient in any range of diets. hope this helps0

 Check out: